v-mahajan/DSACodeTemplate/README.md

 # DSACodeTemplate
-This repo is store basic dsa code template that are used in advanced/complex coding problems
+This repo is for DSA practice